 Significant proximity-related effects were reported for the following health complaints within 10 meters (fatigue, irritability, headaches, nausea, anorexia, sleep disturbances, skin problems, and cardiovascular problems), diminishing with distance out to beyond 300 meters where volunteers reported no unusual health problems.
 Datasets were corrected for confounders such as pre-existing conditions and balanced against the time of residence (1-5 years).

-The most frequent complaints in the 100-200-meter distance range were fatigue and headaches.
-The researchers concluded that telecommunications transmission towers for cellular phone services should be constructed at least 300 meters from homes, places of business and other sites frequently visited by people.
+The most frequent complaints in the 100-200-meter distance ranges were fatigue and headaches.
+The researchers concluded that telecommunications transmission towers for cellular phone services should be constructed at least 300 meters from homes, places of business, and other sites frequently visited by people.

 They also concluded that women tended to have higher rates of symptom complaints when living within the 300-meter zone (215 female and 205 male study volunteers were surveyed in this section of the study).